Mercer University, School of Law

 Thoughtful, Driven Community

-Engaging Student Life Approachable Faculty Collaborative Students
+Engaging Student Life Approachable Faculty Collaborative Community

 Practice Makes Purpose

-Legal Writing Clinics Externships Career Services Mercer Advocacy Program Corporate Counsel Externship Program Consumer Bankruptcy Externship Program
+Legal Writing Clinics Externships Career Services Mercer Advocacy Program Corporate Counsel Externship Program Consumer Bankruptcy Externship Program JD/MBA Program

 Measurable Human Impact